Gates Open: 6:00 PM - Racing Starts: 8:00 PM

 Traveling Series throughout Texas and surrounding states.

-• Winged Sprints are a traveling sereis and race at differrent tracks throughout Texas and surrounding states.
+• Winged Sprints are a traveling series and race at different tracks throughout Texas and surrounding states.

-• Winged Sprints use methanol ($4.00 per gal) fuel.
-On an average night, a Winge Sprint will go through 15-25 gallons of methanol racing fuel.
+• Winged Sprints use methanol fuel.
+On an average night, a Winged Sprint will go through 15-25 gallons of methanol racing fuel.

-• There are two type of engine within these sprint cars.
-One is a GM 305 Sealed engine, the other is a 360 cubic inch motor option.
+• There are three types of engines within these sprint cars.
+One is a GM 305 Sealed engine, the others are a 360 & 410 cubic inch motor option.
 Type of series determines engine size.

-• Drivers compete in this class to race at different tracks, the high speeds, horse power, prestige of racing in the highest division, no limits on how much you can invest into your car and there is no engin claim in this calss (buying a competitors engine to limit their performance).
+• Drivers compete in this class to race at different tracks, the high speeds, horse power, prestige of racing in the highest division, no limits on how much you can invest into your car.

 Outlaw Street Stocks